 How to Determine How Much You Need In Your Sinking Funds

-There are several ways that you can choose to determine the amount you’ll need to save.
+How much should be in a sinking fund?
+Well, there are several ways that you can choose to determine the amount you’ll need to save.
 Start by writing down all expected expenses for the year that aren’t part of your normal budget.
 Do your best to estimate costs based on previous years.
 Next, select how you want to determine how much to save every paycheck:

 Method 1: Saving Same Amount Every Paycheck